Email Header: What Is It + Examples

 In short, very much so.
 Even though it is possible to use an email without understanding the headers, it will help keep your messages secure.
 The information related to the email’s sender, recipient, and subject will enable users to:

-• Prevent malicious attacks.
+- Prevent malicious attacks.
 Guard your account against phishing and spam attacks, as an email header can help email service providers troubleshoot potential issues.
+You can later block those unwanted emails from entering your inbox.

 Conclusion